auldsyababua/soci-take-home/README.md

     - Number of "rejected" posts
         - These are posts with `customer_approved` or `manager_approved` (or both) equal to -1
 - There should be a PAGED, SORTABLE, SEARCHABLE list of scheduled posts:
-    - Assume that you will always have a complete set of local data (don't worry about service calls)
     - Page limit of 5 items
     - Paging controls:
         - Next page